pablo-gar/somatic_mutations_GTEx/README.md

 It's worth noting the following:

 - `genomeDir` is the path for the genome STAR index (see mapping for details in how to make it)
-- Any bucket containing `\*/auxiliaryFiles/[...]` should be replaced with the location of the downloaded and uncompressed file [above](#downloading-auxiliary-files): `new\_path/auxiliaryFiles/[...]`
+- Any bucket containing `*/auxiliaryFiles/[...]` should be replaced with the location of the downloaded and uncompressed file [above](#downloading-auxiliary-files): `new_path/auxiliaryFiles/[...]`
 - `vcfFile` and `vcfFileCommon` are paths to the genotype vcf files from the GTEx project, please access those through dbGaP, feel free to contact me for any guidance on this.
 - `projectDir` and `scratchDir` should be identical, this the root path where all results will be stored.
 - Most other buckets can be left unmodified

 #### Cluster and parallelization set up

-Most pipelines are designed to run manextey jobs in parallel.
-Included there are some extra files and scripts to run snakemake on a SLURM cluster:
+Most pipelines are designed to run jobs in parallel.
+There are some extra files and scripts to run snakemake on a SLURM cluster:

-- The file 'cluster.json' contains rule-specific specifications and can be used on snakemake.
+- The file `cluster.json` contains rule-specific specifications and can be used on snakemake.
-- submit.py is a custom submission script to be used for job submission on snakemake.
+- `submit.py` is a custom submission script to be used for job submission on snakemake.
-- jobState is a bash script to be used by snakemake to check the sate of jobs, **this script should be added to the bash `$PATH`**
+- `jobState` is a bash script to be used by snakemake to check for sate of jobs, **this script should be added to the bash `$PATH`**

 ## Creating genome index for STAR